Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 You might be here if

-• You've taken my courses and want a plan personalized to your baby
+• You've done your reading and want a plan personalized to your baby

-• You're moving baby out of the bassinet and into the crib
+• You're night weaning, dropping night feeds, or moving out of the bassinet into the crib

-• You're planning the transition out of the SNOO and want a plan before things fall apart
+• You're planning the SNOO transition and want a plan before things fall apart

-• You're confident reading the physiology and just need a clear, expert-built plan to execute
+• You're confident reading your baby and just want an expert-built plan in your hands

 What's included

-• Comprehensive intake: history, sleep logs, feeding, development, sleep environment
+• Comprehensive intake: history, sleep logs, feeding, development, environment

-• Personalized written plan synthesizing physiology, family goals, and nervous system considerations
+• Personalized written plan synthesizing physiology, goals, and nervous system

 • 75-minute planning call (both caregivers)